-Trump Grants Pardons to 73 People, Commutes Sentences of 70 More
+Trump grants pardons to 73 people, commutes sentences of 70 more

 Rapper Kodak Black, also known as Bill Kapri, was sentenced to 46 months in prison for making a false statement on a federal document and has served nearly half of his sentence.
 The White House announcement noted that Kapri’s commutation is supported by many religious and community leaders, and that he was involved in “numerous philanthropic efforts” prior to his conviction.

-Former Mayor of Detroit, Kilpatrick, has served about seven years in prison for his role in a racketeering and bribery scheme while in office.
+Former Mayor of Detroit, Kilpatrick, has served about seven years of a 28-year prison term for his role in a racketeering and bribery scheme while in office.
 Prominent members of the Detroit community, including Alice Johnson, Diamond and Silk, and Pastor Paula White, support his commutation.

 The pardon power applies to federal crimes and is one of the broadest powers available to a president.
 The decision to pardon is not reviewable by other branches of government and the president does not have to provide a reason for issuing a pardon.